alecjacobson/gptoolbox/README.md

 The Geometry Processing Toolbox grew out of Alec Jacobson's private codebase during his PhD, but has benefited a lot from various collaborators at NYU and ETH Zurich.
 Now, the Geometry Processing Toolbox is a group endeavour.
-If you're intersted in contributing, please contact Alec Jacobson (alecjacobson@gmail.com) or submit a pull request on github.
+If you're interested in contributing, please contact Alec Jacobson (alecjacobson@gmail.com) or submit a pull request on GitHub.

 ## Documentation ##
 For now, documentation is limited to a per-function basis.
 For example, to find